ageddesi/Mocked-API/README.md

 I encourage you to contribute to ***Mocked-API***!
 Feel free to fork the codebase and make a pull request for your changes.
 I will be working on a contributing guide soon.

+We use semantic commit messages
+feat: (new feature for the user, not a new feature for build script)
+fix: (bug fix for the user, not a fix to a build script)
+docs: (changes to the documentation)
+style: (formatting, missing semi colons, etc; no production code change)
+refactor: (refactoring production code, eg. renaming a variable)
+test: (adding missing tests, refactoring tests; no production code change)
+chore: (updating grunt tasks etc; no production code change)

 ## Sponsor

 Do you like this project?
 Support it by donating.